daltonrowe/frameshifter/README.md

 - Use the first URL (127.0.0.1:XXXX) to access FrameShifter on the host computer.

-## Starting FrameShifter

-1. After installing, run `npm start` from the FrameShifter root directory.

 ## Adding / Using Plugins

-1. Place plugin files in `public/`
+1. Place the plugin folder and files in `public` directory
 1. Edit `config.json`
     - In the `frames` property, add frame information as provided by the plugin creator.
 1. Restart FrameShifter!